opendocsg/slw-judgments-backfill/2006_SGHC_169/report.md

 37     In relation to s 15 of the Act, “It may be submitted, as a matter of principle, that a “series” connotes a recurring pattern which would ordinarily require proof of more than one other similar act.
 It is seldom that a systematic course of conduct would be held established on the basis of the accused’s behaviour on the occasion referred to in the charge and one other act.” (see: Gamini Lakshman Peiris, _The Law of Evidence in Sri Lanka_ (Lake House Investments, 1974) at p 94).

-38     The Court of Appeal in _Tan Meng Jee v PP_ [1996] 2 SLR 422 followed the balancing test propounded in _Director of Public Prosecutions v Boardman_ [1975] AC 421 (“ _Boardman_ ”).
+38     The Court of Appeal in _Tan Meng Jee v PP_ <span class="citation">[1996] 2 SLR 422</span> followed the balancing test propounded in _Director of Public Prosecutions v Boardman_ [1975] AC 421 (“ _Boardman_ ”).
 Under the _Boardman_ test, the probative value of the similar fact evidence had to outweigh its prejudicial effect before that evidence can be relevant.
 In _Tan Meng Jee v PP,_ the appellate court held (at 432, [41]):

  The underlying rationale for the rule excluding similar fact evidence is that to allow it in every instance is to risk the conviction of an accused not on the evidence relating to the facts but because of past behaviour or disposition towards crime.
 Such evidence without doubt has a prejudicial effect against the accused.
 However, at times, similar facts can be so probative of guilt that to ignore it via the imposition of a blanket prohibition would unduly impair the interests of justice. [emphasis added by Hin Hup in its submissions below].